 Go Ahead, Scribble All Those Crazy-Making Thoughts

-Writing helped me make sense of the tornado that had swept through my life.
+Writing was my lifesaver.
+It helped me make sense of the tornado that had swept through my life.
 Whether you like to write or hate it, I urge you to keep a notebook by your bed and one in your purse or pocket.
 Don’t censure yourself, just capture those thoughts and feelings.
 You may never look at them again.
 You may never show anyone.
 (But, who knows, you may eventually turn them into a best-selling memoir!)
 The act of writing is therapeutic – it’s like dumping all the garbage out of your brain into a bucket.
 You can then examine the contents of the bucket to find the gems worth keeping or forget that bucket and start filling another.